CPLP Annual Meeting Tuesday September 19th from 2-4pm. Email us for details.

 Even a small amount of lead can have a massive effect on a child’s future.
 The damage caused by lead poisoning can’t be treated.
 But it can be prevented.
-The Coalition to Prevent Lead Poisoning (CPLP) is committed to eliminating new cases of lead poisoning in Rochester through a combination of community advocacy and education on the importance of early detection and prevention.
+The Coalition to Prevent Lead Poisoning (CPLP) is committed to eliminating new cases of childhood lead poisoning through a combination of community advocacy and education on the importance of early detection and prevention.
 Join us to help ensure a better future for our children.

 Lead is a toxin that affects the brain, heart, bones and kidneys.
 Because of children’s growing brains and bodies, lead poisoning has a greater impact on children than adults.
 Even small amounts of lead in children’s bodies can cause permanent learning and behavioral problems, often with no physical symptoms.
 This includes a lower IQ, hyperactivity and delinquent behavior.